Article 1 – Subject

-These general terms and conditions (hereinafter referred to as "General Terms and Conditions") specify GEVERS’ procedure for intervening for and/or on behalf of the client within the framework of its mission of providing advice, assistance, representation and drafting documents to obtain, maintain, exercise or defend industrial property rights, ancillary rights, and rights related questions or issues.
+These general terms and conditions (hereinafter referred to as “General Terms and Conditions”) specify GEVERS’ procedure for intervening for and/or on behalf of the client within the framework of:

-"Client" means the physical or legal person to whom GEVERS renders the Services defined in the Contract.
+"Client" means the natural or legal person to whom GEVERS renders the Services defined in the Contract.

 "Contract" means all the contractual documents governing the rights and obligations of the Parties within the framework of the Services that GEVERS provides to the Client.